 I Am My Hair (3rd Floor) was curated by Dajou Cottrell, who studied anthropology at McGill University, where she developed a strong interest in museology.
 In fall 2018, Dajou performed research involving the Redpath Museum’s African collections for an Independent Study Project, exploring how Black hair contributes to Black culture.

 Looking at combs, hair ornaments and headrests from various African countries, Dajou explored how Black hair has been used as a tool of expression, communication and power throughout history.
 Passionate about this project, she pursued her project in 2019-2020, aiming to present her research in an exhibit.
 Dajou hopes her work will emphasize the rich history and the beauty of Black hair.

-Please note: Due to the Museum’s closure, the installation of the display has been postponed.
-When the Museum reopens, we will announce the date this exhibit will be presented
+Please note: Due to the Museum’s closure during the pandemic, the installation of the display has been postponed.

 An Observer Observed: Fieldwork in Papua New Guinea